Giant Parramatta grass

 - Take great care to prevent dispersal by vehicles, implements and hay.

-- The Giant rat's tail and other weedy Sporobolus species fact sheet (PDF, 220KB) provides herbicide control and application rates.
+- The giant rat's tail and other weedy Sporobolus species fact sheet (PDF, 7.8MB) provides herbicide control and application rates.

 - Biological control agents are under research for all weedy sporobolus grass species.

-- Giant Parramatta grass is a restricted invasive plant under the Biosecurity Act 2014.
+- Giant Parramatta grass is a category 3 restricted invasive plant under the Biosecurity Act 2014.

 - Contact the Customer Service Centre

-- Giant rat's tail and other weedy Sporobolus species fact sheet (PDF, 1.3MB)
+- Giant rat's tail and other weedy Sporobolus species fact sheet (PDF, 7.8MB)

 - Weedy Sporobolus grasses – best practice manual (PDF, 1.2MB)